gmar84/data-pipeline/README.md

          else:
             print("Download Complete.")
       ```
-      - Then, simply calling the function:
+      - Then, simply call the function, read in the csv data file, and delete it from downloads.
       ```python
       CheckReportExportExists()
       df = pd.read_csv(reportExport)